jenkinsci/vectorcast-execution-plugin/README.md

 - Trend charts of the coverage over time

 :warning: Legacy Plugin Info
-This is a legacy plugin and will have no futher development beyond bug fixes and security updates
+This is a legacy plugin and will have no further development beyond bug fixes and security updates

 <img src="docs/images/vcc_cov_report.png" width="700" />